-Online Due Dates: Original blog posts are due before class starts at 4pm.
-All other online assignments, including blog responses, are due by 11:59pm on the date listed.
+Online Due Dates: All online assignments are due by 11:59pm on the date listed, unless otherwise noted.

 Late work: You should make a concerted effort to turn in all work on-time, in the format outlined on the assignment sheet.
 Work submitted in formats other than that listed on the assignment sheet will not be accepted.
 Work emailed during class session will be considered late.